mahmoud-x923/Robot-intefrace-with-chat-bot/README.md

 ## How to fetch robot data
 * **Arm data** : all you need to do is to access the *angles.php* which contains the data.
 * **Base data** : all you need to do is to access the *direction.php* which contains the data.

+## How to interact with the chat bot
+Interacting with chat bot will be the most simple thisng you will do in your life. **Just ask anything related to the robot and how to control it** , its arm and its base.
+If you ran to any misunderstanding issue with the bot try to rephrase what you mean and try to use synonyms if possible.

+## Some More Info About The Chat Bot
+I tried to provide the bot as much of intents and entities as possible, in fact I did my best to train it about misleading questions and odd synonyms.
+The chat bot is positioned at the bottom right of the GUI in *Gui.php*.